Unsupervised Anomaly Detection in Stream Data with Online Evolving Spiking Neural Networks: Related Work

-\item Yahoo EGADS (Extensible Generic Anomaly Detection System) \cite{Laptev2015} - an algorithm consisting of the following modules: (i) a time-series modeling module, (ii) an anomaly detection module, and (iii) an alerting module.
-EGADS is able to discover three types of anomalies: outliers, sudden changepoints in values and anomalous subsequences of time series.
-To this end, the following three different anomaly detectors were implemented in EGADS: (i) time series decomposition and prediction for outliers' detection, (ii) a comparison of values of current and past time windows for changepoint detection, and (iii) clustering and decomposition of time series for detection of anomalous subsequences.
+\item Yahoo EGADS (Extensible Generic Anomaly Detection System) \citep{Laptev2015} - an algorithm consisting of the following modules: (i) a time-series modeling module, (ii) an anomaly detection module, and (iii) an alerting module.
+Yahoo EGADS is able to discover three types of anomalies: outliers, sudden changepoints in values and anomalous subsequences of time series.
+To this end, the following three different anomaly detectors were implemented in Yahoo EGADS: (i) time series decomposition and prediction for outliers' detection, (ii) a comparison of values of current and past time windows for changepoint detection, and (iii) clustering and decomposition of time series for detection of anomalous subsequences.

-\item DeepAnT \cite{Munir2019_IEEEAccess_DEEPAnT} - a semi-supervised deep learning method.
-DeepAnT operates with both Convolutional Neural Networks and Long-Short Term Memories networks and consists of several modules, such as: a time series prediction module and anomaly detector module.
-Contrary to the approach proposed here, DeepAnT divides classified time series values into training and testing parts.
-First, DeepAnT learns from the training data, and then it is used for the classification of the test data.
-The advantage of our OeSNN-UAD method over DeepAnT is its ability to learn the correct classification of anomalies based on the whole provided time series, rather than only from its training part.
+\item DeepAnT \citep{Munir2019_IEEEAccess_DEEPAnT} - a semi-supervised anomaly detection method based on either convolutional neural networks or Long-Short Term Memories networks.
+DeepAnT consists of a time series prediction module and an anomaly detection module.
+DeepAnT uses the first part of a time series as a training and validation data and detects anomalies in the remaining part of the time series.

-\item Bayesian Changepoint \cite{Adams2007_CoRR_BayesChangePT} - an online algorithm for sudden changepoint detection in time series data by means of the Bayesian inference.
-This method is particularly suited to time series data in which it is possible to clearly separate partitions of values generated from different probability distributions.
-The algorithm is able to infer the most recent changepoint in the current input values based on the analysis of probability distributions of time series partitions, which are created from changepoints registered in the past values.
+\item Bayesian Changepoint \citep{Adams2007_CoRR_BayesChangePT} - an online algorithm for sudden changepoint detection in time series data by means of the Bayesian inference.
+This method is particularly suited to such time series data, in which it is possible to clearly separate partitions of values generated from different data distributions.
+The algorithm is able to detect the most recent changepoint in the current input values based on the analysis of probability distributions of time series partitions, which are created from changepoints registered in the past values.

-\item EXPected Similarity Estimation (EXPoSE) \cite{Schneider2016} - an algorithm that classifies anomalies based on the deviation of an input observation from an estimated distribution of past input values.
+\item EXPected Similarity Estimation (EXPoSE) \citep{Schneider2016} - an algorithm that classifies anomalies based on the deviation of an input observation from an estimated distribution of past input values.